C1 chemistry: Industrial processes

-Conversion of carbon dioxide to unsaturated hydrocarbons via electrochemical reduction is a hopeful avenue of research, but no stable and economic technology yet has been developed.
+Conversion of carbon dioxide to unsaturated hydrocarbons via electrochemical reduction is a hopeful avenue of research.
+Still, no stable and economic technology has yet been developed.

 Biochemistry

-Methane, carbon monoxide, carbon dioxide, and methanol also are substrates and products of enzymatic processes.
-In methanogenesis, carbon monoxide, carbon dioxide, and methanol are converted to methane, provided suitable reducing agents.
+Methane, carbon monoxide, carbon dioxide, and methanol are substrates and products of enzymatic processes.

+In methanogenesis, carbon monoxide, carbon dioxide, and methanol are converted to methane.
 Methanogenesis by methanogenic archaea is reversible.

-In photosynthesis, carbon dioxide and water is converted to sugars (and O2), the energy for this (thermally) uphill reaction being provided by sunlight.
+In photosynthesis, carbon dioxide and water are converted to sugars (and O2), the energy for this (thermally) uphill reaction being provided by sunlight.